virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 ```

 The coordinates are shifted to be centered at 0.0, because it makes calculations simpler.
 To create a `glow`, we will use an exponent of the distance to the star scaled by the size of the star.
-This will create a soft gradient that starts strong at the center of the star, and quickly fades away as  the distance increases.
+This will produce a soft gradient that is intense at the center of the star, and fades quickly as the distance increases.
-To make the look more randomized, we will introduce the `brightness` parameter, which will affect the power of the `glow`.
-The brightness can be retrieved, again, by using a hash function with a cell ID:
+To make the appearance more randomized, we will introduce the `brightness` parameter, which will influence the intensity of the `glow`.
+The brightness will be determined by using a hash function with the cell ID, just like we did for the star's position:

 ```glsl